dividuum/info-beamer/doc/manual.md

 variable `shader`.
 The resource loader will also make sure that changed files will be reloaded.
 So if you edit and save for example `shader.frag`, `info-beamer` will instantly reload the shader.
 You can see changes to your effect immediatelly.
-This is great for rapidly development of effects.
+This is great for rapidly developing effects.

 Inside of `node.render` we first clear the screen.
 Then we activate the shader, which was automatically created from the files `shader.vert` and `shader.frag` by `util.resource_loader`.
 We pass in a variable `Effect` which depends on a time value.
+Finally, we draw `lua.png` with the applied shader.
 This will create a dynamic effect.

 Reference
 =========